mebucca/Introduction-to-R/README.md

 ## Notes

-The material for the class consist of two things:
+The material for the class consists of two things:

 - A tutorial with the [basics of the R lenguage](https://mebucca.github.io/IntroR/code/class_1.nb.html)